dynatrace-oss/terraform-provider-dynatrace/docs/resources/synthetic_availability.md

 ---
 layout: ""
-page_title: dynatrace_synthetic_availability Resource - terraform-provider-dynatrace"
+page_title: "dynatrace_synthetic_availability Resource - terraform-provider-dynatrace"
 subcategory: "Synthetic"
 description: |-
   Dynatrace offers the possibility to configure maintenance windows.
 By default maintenance windows only affect problem detection and alerting.
 You can change this behavior and calculate availability including/excluding maintenance window periods